Unifield/ufload/README.md

 To load all of the instances from ownCloud: ```ufload restore```

 To load the OCG_HQ instance and all the OCG_NE1 instances from ownCloud: ```ufload restore -i OCG_HQ -i OCG_NE1```

+## Scheduling ufload in Windows

+You can use the Windows Task Scheduler to run ufload in order to update a sandbox environment every night.

+Use a command like this to schedule it: ```schtasks /create /F /TN Ufload /SC DAILY /st 20:00 /tr "cmd /C C:\python27\Scripts\ufload restore -load-sync-server >> d:\ufload.log 2>&1"```